Law of Large Numbers for continuous $N$-particle ensembles at fixed temperature: Introduction

-It is worth noting that our main ``if and only if LLN theorem'' has been independently proven by Yao~\cite{Y}, but his proof is very different in the ``only if direction''.
-In fact, a new ingredient in our proof that the LLN implies an analytic condition on the sequence of Bessel generating functions of the measures is the recently-discovered topological expansion found by Chapuy--Dolega~\cite{CD}.
+We point out that our main \emph{if and only if LLN theorem} (namely, Theorem~\ref{thm:main}) has been independently proven by Yao~\cite{Y}.
+However, his proof is completely different in one of the directions.
+In fact, a new ingredient in our proof that the LLN implies an analytic condition on the sequence of Bessel generating functions of the measures is the recently-discovered topological expansion of Chapuy--Dolega~\cite{CD}.
+This relates the combinatorial objects known as infinite constellations to noncrossing set partitions, or Łukasiewicz paths.